openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * Transaction Code: the Credential Issuer might set up a Transaction Code with the End-User (e.g., via text message or email) that needs to be presented in the Token Request.
 * Callback to device where the transaction originated: upon receiving the Token Request, the Credential Issuer asks the End-User to confirm the originating device (device that displayed the QR code) that the Credential Issuer MAY proceed with the Credential issuance process.
 While the Credential Issuer reaches out to the End-User on the other device to get confirmation, the Credential Issuer's Authorization Server returns an error code `authorization_pending` or `slow_down` to the Wallet as described in (#token_error_response).
 The Wallet is required to call the Token Endpoint again to obtain the Access Token.
 If the End-User does not confirm, the Token Request is returned with the `access_denied` error code.
 This flow gives the End-User on the originating device more control over the issuance process.

-### PIN Code Phishing
+### Transaction Code Code Phishing

-An attacker might leverage the Credential issuance process and the End-User's trust into the Wallet to phish PIN codes sent out by a different service that grant the attacker access to services other than Credential issuance.
-The attacker could set up a Credential Issuer site and in parallel to the issuance request trigger transmission of a PIN code to the End-User's phone from a service other than Credential issuance, e.g., from a payment service.
-The End-User would then be asked to enter this PIN into the Wallet and since the Wallet sends this PIN to the Token Endpoint of the Credential Issuer (the attacker), the attacker would get access to the PIN code, and access to that other service.
+An attacker might leverage the Credential issuance process and the End-User's trust into the Wallet to phish Transaction Codes sent out by a different service that grant the attacker access to services other than Credential issuance.
+The attacker could set up a Credential Issuer site and in parallel to the issuance request trigger transmission of a Transaction Code to the End-User's phone from a service other than Credential issuance, e.g., from a payment service.
+The End-User would then be asked to enter this Transaction Code into the Wallet and since the Wallet sends this Transaction Code to the Token Endpoint of the Credential Issuer (the attacker), the attacker would get access to the Transaction Code, and access to that other service.

 In order to cope with that issue, the Wallet is RECOMMENDED to interact with trusted Credential Issuers only.
 In that case, the Wallet would not process a Credential Offer with an untrusted issuer URL.
-The Wallet MAY also show the End-User the endpoint of the Credential Issuer it will be sending the PIN code to and ask the End-User for confirmation.
+The Wallet MAY also show the End-User the endpoint of the Credential Issuer it will be sending the Transaction Code to and ask the End-User for confirmation.

 ## Credential Lifecycle Management